PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_FIRMWARE_API.md

 ### Disable firmware push by serial number(TID) and firmware name

 This api allows the third Party system disable an exist push by specifying the serial number of terminal and the firmware name.
-The function of this API is same as the above one.

 **API**